biapy.data.post_processing.post_processing

 • seed_morph_radius (List of ints, optional) – List of ints to determine the radius of the erosion or dilation for instance seeds.

-• resolution (ndarray of floats) – Resolution of the data, in (z,y,x) to calibrate coordinates.
+• resolution (tuple of int/float) – Resolution of the data in (z,y,x) to calibrate coordinates.
 E.g. [30,8,8].

 • watershed_by_2d_slices (bool, optional) – Whether to apply or not the watershed to create instances slice by slice in a 3D problem.
 This can solve instances invading others if the objects in Z axis overlap too much.